2018 SMU Mustangs football team

 The 2018 SMU Mustangs football team represented Southern Methodist University in the 2018 NCAA Division I FBS football season.
 The Mustangs played their home games at Gerald J. Ford Stadium in Dallas, Texas and competed in the West Division of the American Athletic Conference.
-They were led by first-year coach Sonny Dykes.
-They finished the season 5–7, 4–4 in American Athletic play to finish in fourth place in the West Division.
+They were led by first-year coach Sonny Dykes and finished the season 5–7, 4–4 in American Athletic play to finish in fourth place in the West Division.

-Previous season

-The Mustangs finished the 2017 season 7–6, 4–4 in AAC play to finish in a tie for third place in the West Division.
-They were invited to the Frisco Bowl where they lost to Louisiana Tech.
-The Mustangs were led by third-year coach Chad Morris during the entire regular season until December 6, when he resigned to become the head coach at Arkansas.
-On December 11, SMU hired Sonny Dykes as head coach, and he led them in their bowl game.